Individuals seeking assistance in the fight against pain want to know: what is kratom?

 Kratom legality varies depending on the location.
 It is also difficult to navigate the complex laws surrounding drugs in many countries.
 However, there is no outright ban on the substance itself in Germany and Canada.
 However, it is illegal to sell for human consumption in both nations.

 Predictably, things are less clear in the United States.
 While it isn’t federally scheduled, it remains illegal in many states and cities.
 These include:

 The FDA has not approved it as a medicine and has asked the public to steer clear of products containing kratom or its active compounds.
 The DEA lists kratom as a “Drug of Chemical Concern.”
 This means it poses a possible threat to the public but isn’t on the list of controlled substances.

 At the time of writing, kratom is illegal in:

 - United Kingdom

 Penalties for its usage vary from mild to severe, depending on the jurisdiction.
-Even though it is banned in Thailand, over 90% of teenagers there use it.
+For example, even though it is banned in Thailand, over 90% of teenagers use it.